 Vodka is the purest of spirits so the nuances between one brand and another can be subtle.
-Hence the promotional literature that accompanies the various brands tend to revolve around the same seven beliefs.
-Challenged by this Ketel One vodka asked me to explore each of these myths / truths:
+Hence the promotional literature that accompanies vodka brands tends to revolve around the same seven perceived benefits.
+Challenged by this, Ketel One vodka asked me to explore each of these myths / truths:

 Are these myths or truths?

 Vodka can be made from pretty much anything containing fermentable sugars, or starch that can be turned into fermentable sugars.
 Obviously the raw material used will affect the flavour of the finished vodka to a less or greater degree.
 But to what degree?

 Truth or myth: Truth.
 The raw material used will affect the character of a vodka and different grains bring their own hints of flavour (wheat imparts some peppery notes).
 The use of one variety of wheat over another will also affect yield.
 Ketel One vodka is made from wheat - specifically winter wheat - evident in the vodka's subtle grainy character, faint pepper and natural sweetness.

 Cereal grains, particularly wheat, corn, barley and rye, are most commonly used to make vodka with spelt and millet less popular.
 Potato and sugar beet molasses are the other widely used traditional base ingredients but apples, grapes, beetroot, milk whey and even the sap of maple trees is also used to make vodka.

 It's common to see 'winter' wheat specified.
 This is a strain of wheat that are planted in the autumn which germinates and starts to develop in the early winter months then goes through a dormant growth before resuming growth in early spring and harvested in the summer or early autumn.
 At least it is when grown in the Northern Hemisphere - the home of vodka.